How many times have you seen a variation of this idea?

 For B2B marketers, Quora offers a great opportunity to inject your brand and lead magnets into the conversation and drive real results for your business.
 Just to give you an idea of the potential reach: The Enterprise Software topic has more than 46,800 followers subscribed to receive updates and notifications when new answers are published.

 Quora is filled with questions that range from simple definitions to complex comparisons or insider information.
 To identify questions that are relevant to you, conduct a search in the Quora search bar using keywords that your audience would likely use.
-For example, if you’re selling sales services, you might want to search for CRM:
+For example, if you’re selling sales software or services, you might want to search for CRM:

 As you review the results, look for questions where you know you can deliver value.
 This is an important point because too many marketers make the mistake of going in to these conversations solely trying to sell rather than giving the community insightful, valuable answers.